DuronioLab/realign_nanopore/README.md

 ```

 ### Collect the results
-Depending on the number of reads, the script should complete within 15 minutes and generate a subdirectory '/plasmid_restart_consensus' (or '/medaka') with the primary results:
+Depending on the number of reads, the script should complete within 30 minutes and generate several results (named after your reference file):
-1. `consensus.fasta` is the called consensus sequence to be viewed in a plasmid editor against the reference sequence.
+1. `[reference]_consensus.fasta` is the called consensus sequence to be viewed in a plasmid editor against the reference sequence.
-2. `calls_to_draft.bam` contains the aligned reads for visualization in a program like IGV to examine any potential mutations.
+2. `[reference]_reads.bam` contains the aligned reads for visualization in a program like IGV to examine any potential mutations.
-3. `calls_to_draft.bam.bai` indexed bam required for IGV visualization.
+3. `[reference]_reads.bam.bai` indexed bam required for IGV visualization.

-A secondary result is in the original folder:
+4. `[reference]_restart.fastq` are the re-started, size-filtered FASTQ reads.
-1. `plasmid_restart.fasta` contains the restarted reads in FASTA format with their original FASTQ names.
+5. `Filtered_read_lengths.pdf` is a histogram of the read lengths filtered out by the script.
+Useful to check size filter stringincy.